 Leah C. Stokes

-energy politics, public policy implementation, international environmental negotiations, the use of science in environmental policy
+energy and environmental politics, public policy theory, legislative politics, electoral politics, international environmental negotiations, the use of science in environmental policy

-Dissertation - Implementation as Politics: Renewable Energy Policy and Retrenchment in US States
+Dissertation - Renewable Energy Politics: Entrenchment and Retrenchment in US States

 Rethinking the Study of Feedback Processes in Politics and Public Policy, with Alex Hertel-Fernandez and Matto Mildenberger